Altiscale/spark/docs/programming-guide.md

 While most Spark operations work on RDDs containing any type of objects, a few special operations are only available on RDDs of key-value pairs.
-The most common ones are distibuted "shuffle" operations, such as grouping or aggregating the elements by a key.
+The most common ones are distributed "shuffle" operations, such as grouping or aggregating the elements by a key.

 In Scala, these operations are automatically available on RDDs containing